Simultaneous Position-and-Stiffness Control of Underactuated Antagonistic Tendon-Driven Continuum Robots: Experimental Results

-It is important to note that although various control approaches have been proposed for continuum robotics, their suitability for achieving simultaneous control of position and stiffness in underactuated robots is limited, particularly considering the variations in actuation mechanisms across different continuum robotic platforms.
+Note that although various control approaches have been proposed for continuum robotics, their suitability for achieving simultaneous control of position and stiffness in underactuated robots is limited, particularly considering the variations in actuation mechanisms across different continuum robotic platforms.
 Given the absence of applicable control strategies in the existing literature, this study did not provide experimental comparisons to previous works.
-However, our aim is to lay the groundwork for future exploration and development of experimental studies in this area.
+However, our objective is to lay the groundwork for future exploration and development of experimental studies in this area.